White-Whale-Defi-Platform/white-whale-core/contracts/liquidity_hub/whale_lair/README.md

 # Whale Lair

-The Whale Lair is a staking contract used to stake WHALE tokens to have voting rights in gov proposals and to earn rewards collected by the Migaloo protocol.
+The Whale Lair is a bonding contract used to bond WHALE LSDs.